 Example 13.15 Figure 13.7 shows the content of L at different times when the policy above is followed.
 Right before state j is blackened, L contains all states in the grey path.
 When the root i is blackened, all states above it (including i itself), are popped; these are the states c, d, j, i, which form a scc.
 State h is also a root, and it is also popped.
-Then, states f and e are discovered, and pushed into V. Finally, when the root a is blackened, states c, f, g, b, a are popped, which correspond to the third and last scc.
+Then, states f and e are discovered, and pushed into V. Finally, when the root f is blackened, states f are popped, which correspond to the third and last scc.